 In addition to other powers and duties provided by law, the commissioner has the powers listed in subdivisions 2 to 5.

-(a) In the absence of provision for a board of health, the commissioner may appoint three or more persons to act as a board until one is established.
+(a) In the absence of provision for a community health board, the commissioner may appoint three or more persons to act as a board until one is established.
 The commissioner may fix their compensation, which the county or city must pay.

-(b) The commissioner by written order may require any two or more boards of health to act together to prevent or control epidemic diseases.
+(b) The commissioner by written order may require any two or more community health boards, counties, or cities to act together to prevent or control epidemic diseases.

-(c) If a board fails to comply with section 145A.04, subdivision 6, the commissioner may employ medical and other help necessary to control communicable disease at the expense of the board of health involved.
+(c) If a community health board, county, or city fails to comply with section 145A.04, subdivision 6, the commissioner may employ medical and other help necessary to control communicable disease at the expense of the jurisdiction involved.

 (d) If the commissioner has reason to believe that the provisions of this chapter have been violated, the commissioner shall inform the attorney general and submit information to support the belief.
 The attorney general shall institute proceedings to enforce the provisions of this chapter or shall direct the county attorney to institute proceedings.